AlexMihalache99/Party/README.md

 # Party
-A Java Program where I implemented a friend recommendation algorithm using a binary search tree and graphs knowledge.
+A Java Program where I implemented a friend recommendation algorithm using a **binary search tree** and **graphs** knowledge as part of an university coursework..
 Coursework mark **97/100**.